 The Doctor of Education (EdD) program offers a rich, dynamic learning experience—one that blends critical engagement with theory, practice, and research.

-Helps educational leaders develop the competencies, dispositions, and values required to pursue educational reform, based on a commitment to social justice.
+- Develop the competencies, dispositions, and values required to pursue educational reform, based on a commitment to social justice

-Examines the research and study across a variety of postsecondary education settings, including community and four-year colleges, for-profit organizations, and research
+- Examine research and study across a variety of postsecondary education settings, including community and four-year colleges and for-profit organizations